river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/github_topics/README_github_topics.md

 Date Created: 2023-08-30 by the SFA Data Management Team (Amy Goldman, Brieanne Forbes, Bibi Powers-McCormack) <br> Date Updated: 2024-01-03 by Bibi Powers-McCormack

 ## SFA GitHub Topics Overview
-Anyone adding a GitHub repository to the SFA GitHub Organization should choose from the controlled vocabulary of topics provided and add appropriate choices to their repository’s Topics list.
+Anyone adding a GitHub repository to the [SFA GitHub Organization](https://github.com/river-corridors-sfa) should choose from the controlled vocabulary of topics provided and add appropriate choices to their repository’s Topics list.
 Using the exact wording and having a controlled vocabulary will better facilitate searching for specific repositories as the number of repositories grows through time.
 You can add other topics in addition to the ones you have chosen from the controlled vocabulary.
 ## What are GitHub Topics?
 GitHub Topics are akin to keywords or tags, allowing you to search repositories using specific terms.
 When you conduct a search, you will see a list of repositories that have also chosen to list that keyword as one of their Topics.
 You can choose to search within a repository, within an organization, or across all of GitHub.
 The format for a Topic is no spaces, only hyphens as special characters, and must be all lowercase.
 You can include multiple Topics for each repository.

 The more specific you make your Topic, the more restrictive the search will be.
 If we use "sss" instead of "rcsfa-sss", many extraneous repositories would show up in the search across all of GitHub if we were searching outside the SFA GitHub Organization.
-The required Topics are restrictive to encourage easier navigation within the SFA, however, you are welcome to additionally add broader topics if you would like your repository to be findable outside of the context of the SFA.
+The required Topics are restrictive to encourage easier navigation within the SFA, however, you are welcome to also add broader topics if you would like your repository to be findable outside of the context of the SFA.
 ## Why is the SFA using GitHub Topics?
 Within a GitHub Organization, there is no way to organize or categorize repositories; each repo is listed under the river-corridors-sfa in a flat hierarchy.
 We are using topics to help group like-repos together.
 For example, every repo created under RC-4 gets the "rcsfa-rc4" Topic added.
 ## How do you use GitHub Topics?